 I fondly remember my first time at Disney when I was about their age.
 It was so much fun seeing and experiencing everything.
 Now they get to have fun as well, just like I did.

 So of course, I envisioned us all wearing Mickey Mouse T-shirts with our names on them.

 I first went to see where I could get them done for a good price, without overspending on custom shirts.

 Boy oh boy!
 The price for custom-made shirts was ridiculous!
 So I went on my “Google” and Pinterest search and found ways to make them for myself.
 I kid you not, I was surprised at how inexpensive it was to make some shirts.

 I will show you how easy it is with just your own shirts purchased in your local craft supply store and items you already have on hand at home.

 Have you purchased custom t-shirts before?
 How much did they cost?
-Please feel free to ask your questions or concerns in our FORUM section.
+Please feel free to ask your questions or concerns below.
 I would be happy to help you!

 “DIY custom family T-shirts does not have to cost you a lot of money to design yourself.”